 Executive Order 13158 (65 Federal Register 34909) was authorized in May 2000 to protect special natural and cultural resources by strengthening and expanding the nation's system of marine protected areas.
 The purpose of the order is to (1) strengthen the management, protection, and conservation of existing marine protected areas and establish new or expanded marine protected areas; (2) develop a scientifically based, comprehensive national system of marine protected areas representing diverse U.S. marine ecosystems and the nation's natural and cultural resources; and (3) avoid causing harm to marine protected areas through federally conducted, approved, or funded activities.

-1.6.3.2.3 Executive Order 13547, Stewardship of the Ocean, Our Coasts, and the Great Lakes
+1.6.3.2.3 Executive Order 13840, Ocean Policy to Advance the Economic, Security, and Environmental Interests of the United States